 - Account number: NL73ABNA0524421307

-Examples of fake email sender addresses are firstname.lastname@example.org or email@example.com.
-The messages may also include links that seem correct at first glance, but do not go to a Parkmobile website at all.
+Examples of fake email sender addresses are email@example.com or firstname.lastname@example.org.
+The messages may also include links that seem correct at first glance, but do not go to a EasyPark website at all.
 And if you did not expect an invoice but one was sent to you anyway, always contact us.

 Language and style

 While scammers are getting better at it, you usually still find some errors in the message.
 A spelling mistake, an old logo… All signs that indicate that it is fraud.
 Note that messages that look perfect can still be fraud.
 Therefore, always pay attention to all of the other points.
-The logo below is the latest Parkmobile logo and is used in our communication.
+The logo below is the latest EasyPark logo and is used in our communication.